Panel-Based Research for Decision Support with Multiple AI Models

 Common Mistakes to Avoid

-- Treating the synthesized output as a decision — the synthesis supports human judgment, not replaces it
+- Treating the synthesized output as a decision — the synthesis supports human judgment, it does not replace it

 - Skipping documentation because the decision feels small — documented decisions are easier to revisit and learn from